JOHNPHILLIPGAVIANA/Experiment-3/README.md

 # Problem 2

-The program to Problem 2 begins by importing Pandas and loading the cars.csv file into a DataFrame called cars.
+The program to Problem 2 begins by importing Pandas and loading the cars.csv file into a DataFrame named cars.
 With the dataset prepared, the code then demonstrates different ways to access subsets of the data using indexing and selection functions.

 The first operation uses the iloc[] to extract the first five rows of only the odd-numbered columns.
 The function cars.iloc[0:5, [1,3,5,7,9,11]] specifies the range of rows and the particular column positions, effectively narrowing the dataset to a smaller, more targeted table.
 A print() statement is included to label the output, making it clear what is being displayed.